Aminoid/garfield/README.md

 1. Since, we are using boto3 to access AWS components, follow all the instructions on this [page][1].

 2. Install all python dependencies.
+We are using python 2.7.
 ```bash
 pip install requirements.txt
 ```